CagriUysal/hackernews-clone/README.md

 ## Hackernews Clone

-A full stack hackernews clone build with React, Graphql, Prisma and Postgres.
+A full stack hackernews clone build with React, GraphQL, Prisma and Postgres.

 ## Run